You are here

 - Institutional Practice: The institution has established precedence through institutional practice for accepting a lower rate of F&A for some sponsors.

-The approved institutional exceptions are available here.
+The approved institutional exceptions are available on SPA’s Rate page.

 When is the “Off-Campus” F&A rate applicable?